This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Diuretics This medicine helps your body get rid of extra fluid.

-- Antidepressants: This medicine may be given to help improve your mood or behavior.
+- Antidepressants may be given to help improve your mood.
 Sometimes it is given only during the last 2 weeks of the menstrual cycle.
 Some vitamins, herbal supplements, or food supplements may interact with this medicine.
-Ask your healthcare provider before you take any supplements.
+Talk to your healthcare provider before you take any supplements.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Your healthcare provider may suggest that you take calcium, magnesium, or other vitamins.
+Your healthcare provider may suggest that you take calcium, magnesium, or vitamins.
 These supplements may help to relieve your PMS symptoms.
 Talk to your healthcare provider before you take any supplements for PMS.

 Lifestyle changes that may help to relieve PMS:

-- Exercise: Exercise may decrease stress and PMS symptoms and help you feel better.
-Get at least 2 hours and 30 minutes or more of physical activity each week, such as walking.
-Get 1 hour and 15 minutes of physical activity each week if the activity requires a higher level of effort, such as running.
+- Exercise as directed.
+Exercise may decrease stress and PMS symptoms and help you feel better.
+Get at least 150 minutes (2 hours and 30 minutes) of physical activity each week, such as walking.
 Do muscle strengthening activities at least 2 days a week.
 Spread physical activity throughout the week.
 Talk to your healthcare provider about the best exercise plan for you.

-- Get enough sleep: Most people need 6 to 8 hours.
+- Get enough sleep.
+Most people need 6 to 8 hours of sleep each night.
 Ask your healthcare provider how many hours of sleep you should have.
 To help you sleep better, avoid drinks that contain alcohol or caffeine in the late afternoon or evening.
 Avoid nicotine (tobacco products).
 Do not exercise within 3 hours of going to bed.